neu-cs2100/cs2100-pg-handout-testhw6/README.md

 - Working with abstract methods
 - Working with static methods
-- Parsing a `json` file into a dictionary
+- Parsing a text file
+- Building a dictionary
 - Normalizing data
 - Visualizing data